 For example, do you enjoy dining out?
 Or are you happy staying in and cooking a simple meal?
 Your spending habits at home are a good indication of what you could end up spending while traveling in your RV.

 With that said, we’re going to provide general expenses you can use as a guide.
-Like many things, RV travel can be as frugal or luxurious as you wish it to be, but some costs are mandatory.
+Like many things, RV travel can be as frugal or luxurious as you wish, but some costs are mandatory.
 Here’s what your wallet can expect while you’re on the road.

 This may seem obvious, but the first step to RV travel is securing a motorhome.
 You can decide to rent or buy.
 Whatever option you choose, there are a few things to consider.